Uniqueness of the zeta transformation in operator K-theory: The Main Theorem

 \section{The Main Theorem}

 In this section, we demonstrate the existence and the uniqueness of the $\zeta$-invariant.
 The uniqueness portion is the new contribution.
 Nevertheless, we deduce existence for completeness.
-The argument hinges on the observation below.
+The argument hinges on the observation below, which furthermore carries the existence part of \cref{MainThm}.
 It deviates from (\ref{zeta}) by giving an abstract picture of $\zeta$.

 \begin{thm} For each integer $n\geq 2$, there exists a unique natural transformation

 satisfying $\minusa_{A\otimes \mathbb{I}_n} \circ \lambda_A^n = \mathrm{id}_{K_1(A;\Z/n\Z)}$ for every $\mathrm{C}^\ast$-algebra $A$ and every $n\geq 2$.
 In particular, there exists a natural transformation